eradiate/eradiate/docs/rst/user_guide/atmosphere_experiment.rst

 Spherical shell [:class:`.SphericalShellGeometry`, ``spherical_shell``]
     When this geometry configuration is used, the scene is built with a rotationally invariant symmetry.
-This configuration accounts for the roundedness of the planet. **This feature is experimental and is being validated.**
+This configuration accounts for planetary curvature.

 Illumination [``illumination``]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The one-dimensional experiment currently supports only one illumination type.

 Directional illumination [:class:`.DirectionalIllumination`, ``directional``]
     An infinitely distant emitter which emits light in a single direction (angular Dirac delta distribution of incoming radiance).
-This type of illumination is used to simulate incoming Solar radiation.
-By default, a Solar spectrum is automatically selected.
+This type of illumination is used to simulate incoming solar radiation.

+Astronomical object [:class:`.AstroObjectIllumination`, ``astro_object``]
+    An infinitely distant emitter that emits light in a conical section of the angular space.
+It aims at providing a more realistic representation of natural illuminants than the directional emitter.

 In addition, this angular distribution can be associated a spectrum.
-A variety of pre-defined Solar irradiance spectra are defined (see :ref:`sec-user_guide-data-solar_irradiance` for a complete list of shipped irradiance spectrum datasets).
+A variety of pre-defined Solar irradiance spectra are defined (see :ref:`sec-data-solar_irradiance` for a complete list of shipped irradiance spectra).

 Measures [``measures``]
 ^^^^^^^^^^^^^^^^^^^^^^^